Why Did My Anxiety Symptoms Return After A StressFul Experience?

-While keeping ourselves calm can help in offsetting that stress, if we aren’t regularly destressing through regular deep relaxation, getting good sleep, taking time away from the stressor, and so on, the physical stress alone can cause the body to become somewhat stress-response hyperstimulated and symptomatic.
+While keeping calm during the stressor can help in offsetting that stress, if you aren’t regularly de-stressing through regular deep relaxation, getting good sleep, taking time away from the stressor, and so on, the physical stress alone can cause the body to become hyperstimulated and symptomatic.

-There will be times, however, when circumstances can interfere with our regular routines.
-So the good news is that even though our stress may elevate at times, and even to the point of where symptoms of stress occur, we can eliminate them by working our stress reduction strategies and giving the body time to recover.
+The good news is that even though our stress may elevate at times, and even to the point where symptoms of stress return, we can eliminate them by working our stress reduction strategies and giving the body time to recover.